ute/mathjax3eqno/README.md

 - The **only** supported output formats are **pdf and html**,
 - It does **not** (yet) work as one would expect for **html-books**: section numbering starts in each chapter with 1 again, not with the chapter number.
 Please write / vote for an issue or send a PR if you desperately want to use the extension with books.
 This would require a more extensive hack...
 Update: I have gotten a vote for this and will implement the book feature soonish (spring 2024).
 If you are faster, send a PR
 - it requires MathJax3, therefore quarto $\geq 1.3.x$, where $x$ is unknown (I have $x = 353$)
+- Does not work with parse-latex extension, use [parse-latex-noeq](https://github.com/ute/parse-latex-noeq) instead.

 ## Installing